Liquefaction

 • Type and density of soil and sediments

-• Duration and intensity of the earthquake shaking
+• Duration and intensity of the ground shaking

 Liquefaction can result in the ejection of liquefied material to the surface (sand boils), subsidence and lateral spreading and loss of bearing strength (i.e. ability to support building foundations).
 This in turn can cause significant damage to land, buildings, infrastructure (particularly underground services) and the environment, as well as economic and social disruption.